william1760/template_python_on_docker/README.md

 - `bash_type`: Type of shell to be used (`SH` or `BASH`).
 - `restart_policy`: Docker container restart policy (`UNLESS_STOPPED`, `ALWAYS`, etc.).
 - `setup`: The command to set up the application inside the container.
+- `docker_secret`: Path to the master password file injected into the container as `KEYMANAGER_PASSWORD`.

 ---